giladno/express-boilerplate/README.md

 -   Email verification
 -   Password reset
 -   Adding Webpack to demonstrate bundle serving to the client
--   Improve the project file structure, maybe separate to `config`, `models` etc.
+-   Improve the project file structure, maybe separate to `config` etc.

 ## Contributors